StevenBtw/aoc_helper/readme.md

 - View problems locally: Open `http://localhost:8000` after starting
 - Solutions auto-submit when you save `solution1.txt` or `solution2.txt`
 - Check terminal for submission results and any wait times
-- Enhance your problem viewer with custom logic for an even better experience.
+- Enhance your problem viewer with custom logic for an even better experience
+- Extend the solution scripts that are generated with your favorite libraries for even less typing

 Happy coding! 🎄✨